 Hand-Holding and Problem-Solving Hat

-Whether representing the seller of the buyer, a seasoned agent will have experienced a wide variety of surprises, challenges, problems, emotions and personal issues, family disagreements, last-minute situations or emergencies, etc. His or her role will require the skills of a counselor or therapist.
+Whether representing the seller or the buyer, a seasoned agent will have experienced a wide variety of surprises, challenges, problems, emotions, and personal issues, family disagreements, last-minute situations or emergencies, etc. His or her role will require the skills of a counselor or therapist.

 Escrow Management Hat